Timotej979/Dragonhack24-BunchLunch/frontend/README.md

 - **Convenience**: With integrated ordering, BunchLunch eliminates the hassle of switching between apps or wrangling individual orders.
 It's all about convenience, baby.

+- **Plastic Waste Reduction**: Not only does group ordering save time, but it also reduces waste.
+By ordering in bulk, we help minimize packaging and cut down on delivery trips.
+It's a win-win for your team and the environment!

+- **Reducing Carbon Footprint**: By consolidating orders into one delivery, we minimize the carbon emissions associated with multiple trips.
+With every meal, you're taking a step towards a more sustainable future.

 ## Ready to Feast? 🍽️

 Join the revolution and let BunchLunch guide your next culinary adventure.
 Say hello to stress-free group dining and bon appétit!